Kiera Chaplin: Biography

-In 2018, Chaplin, along with Jazmin Grimaldi were among the first participants to take part in The Rally Aicha des Gazelles in Morocco in an electric car to promote sustainability.
+In 2018, Kiera, along with Jazmin Grimaldi were among the first participants to take part in The Rally Aicha des Gazelles in Morocco in an electric car to promote sustainability.

 Since March 2019, she has been president of the Fondation Fleur du Désert in Paris, founded by human rights activist, model and bestselling author Waris Dirie.
-On 10 January 2020 Chaplin opened the first Kiera Chaplin Desert Flower School for 400 children in Sierra Leone (West Africa).
+On 10 January 2020, Chaplin opened the first Kiera Chaplin Desert Flower School for 400 children in Sierra Leone (West Africa).